Peter-CYF/ads1/week-1/README.md

 #### A Small Note Before We Begin

-All the examples you will see this week are things that are generally easier to solve with loops than recursion.
+All the examples you will see in this lesson are things that are generally easier to solve with loops than recursion.
 This is because they are simple examples designed to help you understand what recursion is and how it works.

-Next week we will be looking at practical uses of recursion, and problems where a recursive solution is much easier to write than one that uses loops, but you need to understand the basics first!
+Next lesson we will be looking at practical uses of recursion, and problems where a recursive solution is much easier to write than one that uses loops, but you need to understand the basics first!

 ### What is recursion and how does it work?